-The fluorescence data are acquired by an optical two-band fluorometer, providing proxies for the concentrations of hlorophyll and accessory pigments on the sample .
-Built in-house, the fluorometer is sensitive in the 590×10 nm and 690×10 nm optical bands.
-The fluorometer is installed in a separate pressure housing connected to the controller housing with underwater cables for power and data signals.
+The SES fluorometer was designed to detect the presence of chlorophyll a and accessory pigments in the collected samples.
+This allows the instrument to distinguish phytodetritus from other material.
+The SES detects fluorescence at 690 nm and 590 nm, which approximate the centers of the chlorophyll a and phycoerythrin emission bands respectively (Yentsch and Phinney, 1985).
+The fluorescence data are acquired by an optical two-band fluorometer that analyzes sediment collected on the sample plate.
+Built in-house at the Monterey Bay Aquarium Research Institute, the fluorometer is sensitive in the 590×10 nm and 690×10 nm optical bands.
+The fluorometer is installed in a separate pressure housing connected to the controller housing with underwater cables for power and data signals (Fig. 2).
 Fluorescence excitation is provided by a blue LED (Lumileds model LXHL-NB98) followed by a 480×30 nm bandpass filter to minimize crosstalk between optical channels.
+Readings are taken from a distance of X mm from the sample slide.

-The fluorescence detectors are comprised of two photomultiplier tubes Hamamatsu model H7155 for the 590 nm band, and H7155-01 for the 690 nm band) operating in photon-counting mode.
-Each PMT has a set of neutral density filters installed in light-tight enclosures along with 590×10 nm and 690×10 nm interference filters immediately in front of each PMT to protect them from possible exposure to bright light on a ship’s deck.
+The fluorescence detectors are comprised of two photomultiplier tubes (PMTs) each integrated with a high-voltage power supply and interface electronics into a self-contained module (Hamamatsu model H7155 for the 590 nm band, and H7155-01 for the 690 nm band) operating in photon-counting mode.
+Each PMT module has a set of neutral density filters installed in light-tight enclosures along with 590×10 nm and 690×10 nm interference filters immediately in front of each PMT to protect them from possible exposure to bright light on a ship’s deck.
 The light paths to the two detectors and the excitation LED are combined by two generic dichroic 25 mm, 45˚ filters.
-The first one reflects blue light of wavelengths less than 510 nm from the LED 90˚ to the sample and passes the resulting fluorescence signal to the detectors.
+The first one reflects blue light of wavelengths less than 510 nm from the LED 90˚ to the sample plate and passes the resulting fluorescence signal to the detectors.
 The second filter reflects yellow 550–620 nm light to the 590 nm detector, and transmits red light to the 690 nm detector.
 In addition, a 25 mm aluminum-coated first-surface mirror is used in front of the 590 nm channel PMT to fold the optical path, reducing the size of the fluorometer.

-The fluorometer contains a microprocessor to control its functions and to communicate with the PC/104 board stack in the main housing.
+The fluorometer contains a microprocessor to control its functions and to communicate with the PC/104 board stack in the main housing (Fig. 2).
 The integration time, i.e. the length of time that the excitation LED is on and the PMTs are measuring fluorescence, is programmable from 1 ms to 10 s in 1 ms steps.
 Measurements can also be made with the excitation LED off.
-If the sample is not at the fluorometer position, this allows the measurement of the PMTs’ dark current, which can be subtracted from the subsequent fluorescence measurement to improve accuracy.
+If the particulate matter sample is not at the fluorometer position, this allows the measurement of the PMTs’ dark current, which can be subtracted from the subsequent fluorescence measurement to improve accuracy.
 If the sample is at the fluorometer position, dark measurements can detect luminescence, or phosphorescence if the sample has just been illuminated by a fluorescence measurement.